-If you want to get the balance of your diet right, use the eatwell plate as a guide.
+If you want to get the balance of your diet right, use the Eatwell plate (PDF File, 2,464kb)

-The eatwell plate applies to most people, whether you’re a healthy weight or overweight, whether you eat meat or are vegetarian and it applies to people of all ethnic origins.
+The eatwell guide applies to most people, whether you’re a healthy weight or overweight, whether you eat meat or are vegetarian and it applies to people of all ethnic origins.

-Anyone with special dietary requirements or medical needs might want to check with a registered dietician whether the eatwell plate applies to them.
+Anyone with special dietary requirements or medical needs might want to check with a registered dietician whether the eatwell guide applies to them.

-There are many ways in which you can keep fit and healthy - and excercise can play a big part in this.
+There are many ways in which you can keep fit and healthy - and exercise can play a big part in this.

 The four leisure centres in Newark and Sherwood offer great value memberships which will enable you to sign up and get fit in our fantastic facilities.

 There are different ways to exercise as well, from walking and cycling, to taking up sports coaching, there is more information available in our leisure section.

 ChangePoint Nottinghamshire is a free lifestyle and weight management programme designed to help you live a healthier life and manage your weight.